eliyam32/jump-flooding-voronoi/README.md

 - 'f' enters and leaves fullscreen mode.

 **GPU Implementation**
 The GPU implementation uses render-to-texture and shaders.
 It is fast enough to continuously update the Voronoi diagram when we apply a velocity to each seed so that it moves about the screen, which is great and nice to look at.
-Since I only create the textures once, though, resizing tends to screw up the whole thing.
+Since the textures are only created once, though, resizing tends to screw things up.
 - The right mouse button opens the pop-up menu.
 - 'r' generates a new set of random seeds.
 - If run from the command line, the first parameter can be used to specify how many seeds to generate.
 (This number is overriden if you regenerate later.)